genyrosk/genyrosk.github.io/content/posts/python-context-managers/index.md

 ### Improved version: as a decorator

 The main limitation of the simple functional implementation above is that we have to provide to it the number of times that we want to query the API in order to be able to then keep a memory of the state inside the function.
-What if we don't know how many times we need to call the API ?
-What if these calls come from different places ?
+What if we don't know how many times we need to call the API?
+What if these calls come from different places?

 We need to keep track of the calls that we're making dynamically, i.e. the state needs to live outside of the function making the calls: a stateful decorator.